Top 10 Anti-Lock Brake System (ABS) Repair And Maintenance Tips

 7. If your vehicle has been in a crash or sustained any impact, inspect the ABS before driving it.

-8. Always use the recommended brake fluid for your car, as using a different type of fluid can damage the ABS system and cause it to malfunction.
+8. Always use the recommended brake fluid for your car, as using a different type of fluid can damage the ABS and cause it to malfunction.

 10. If you notice any changes in how your brakes are functioning, such as a delay when you press the pedal or pulsing of the ABS light, have it checked immediately by a mechanic.